jortsmoder/wikiofdark.art/docs/index.md

 #### Rib removal surgery

-I generally do not reccomend this unless you really want it.
+On vibes I do not reccomend this unless you really want it.
 You may be able to achieve a better shape, but your ribs exist to protect your vital organs, and removing them stops them from being able to do so.
 You also are likely to get significant scars on your torso.
 The shape you get is probably better than you would get from waist narrowing surgery.

-####
+#### Costal cartilage reduction

+If wanting to surgically alter underbust, you can do a Costal cartilage reduction / rib osteotomies.
+Procedures like Ravitch Procedure were mostly invented for people with pectus excavatum (concave chest), and are quite rare to do for cosmetic reasons, and likely quite expensive.

+There is [some discussion of this on reddit](https://old.reddit.com/r/4tran4/comments/1ovhl9b/this_surgery_for_pectus_excavatum_could_possibly/){.source-link} but it's quite uncommon.
+The only person who seems to do it is Dr Leif Rogers.

 ### Shoulders